datastax/nodejs-driver/doc/features/connection-pooling/README.md

 # Connection pooling

-The driver maintains one or more connections opened to each DataStax Enterprise node selected by the load-balancing policy.
+The driver maintains one or more connections opened to each Apache Cassandra node selected by the load-balancing policy.
 The amount of connections per host is defined in the pooling configuration.

 ## Default pooling configuration

-The default number of connections per host depends on the version of the DSE cluster.
+The default number of connections per host depends on the version of the Apache Cassandra cluster.
-When using the driver to connect to modern server versions (DSE 4.7 and above), the driver uses one connection per host.
+When using the driver to connect to modern server versions (Apache Cassandra 2.1 and above), the driver uses one connection per host.

 ## Setting the number of connections per host